 You can also find models which allow you to pre-program each stage in the brewing process, which means you can push start and come back when it’s all done (don’t forget those hop additions though!)

-One of my top recommendation is the Grainfather, which you can find on many online stores including Amazon.
+One of my top recommendations is the Grainfather, which you can find on many online stores including Amazon.

 Check out Amazon for more details on current deals